FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ### Glas

 Glas fights beside a Group of Armoured Footmen as Captain.
 He has the [Fame traits][2] Competent and Willing.
-When joined to the Armoured Footmen, the Group rolls 16 dice to hit and have +4 when testing Resolve.
-When Duelling, Glas rolls 8 dice to hit.
+When joined to the Armoured Footmen, the Group rolls 16d6 to hit and have +4 when testing Resolve.
+When Duelling, Glas rolls 8d6 to hit.

 |       Mode       |      ME      |   MO    |      MI      |  FS   |   R   |   T   |   Traits   |
 | :--------------- | :----------: | :-----: | :----------: | :---: | :---: | :---: | :--------- |